Renovating in Philadelphia? Here’s What You Need to Know

 Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and up to $50,000 in renovation financial protection—for free.

-Upside: A licensed general contractor can file your permits
+In Philadelphia, a licensed general contractor can file your permits

 Unlike New York, where an engineer or architect must file building permits, a licensed general contractor can do the job in Philly.
 If a contractor files the permit, actually the most likely scenario here, the contractor will need a commercial activity license and a contractor’s license from the City of Philadelphia.
 A contractor license requires a certificate of insurance, at least one supervising employee to have completed OSHA 30 training and a tax clearance form, which proves the contractor filing the building permit application does not owe the city any money.
 (If they are in debt to the city—i.e. with taxes—the application will be rejected.)

 If a contractor is doing more than $500 worth of work for you, they will need a contractor’s license.
 Why is a general contractor with a license the wise choice?
 (Well, the easy answer is: it would be illegal not to have one!)
 But it’s also for the good of your project, as it ensures the contractor knows how to run a safe worksite and has adequate insurance.